Stardates and

 Kirk's birth on Stardate 2233.04 depicted in STAR TREK would be around January 15, 2233, assuming Stardate 2233.00 corresponds with 00:00 hours on January 1, 2233.
 (00:00 January 1, 2233 + 0.04 x 365.2422 days = 00:00 January 1, 2233 + 14.609688 days).

-Given Kirk's birth date of January 15, 2233, his exact age can now be calculated for any Stardate given in an episode of The Original Series.
+Given Kirk's birth date of January 15, 2233 (assuming his birth date in the alternate universe depicted in STAR TREK was the same as, or close to, his birth date in The Original Series), his exact age can now be calculated for any Stardate given in an episode of The Original Series.
 In addition, in STAR TREK II: THE WRATH OF KHAN, Admiral Kirk is celebrating his birthday on Stardate 8130.3 when Dr. McCoy gives him a bottle of Romulan Ale (vintage 2283).
-Therefore, Stardate 8130.3 (in The Movie Series Stardate system) must take place on January 15 in some year after 2283.
+Therefore, Stardate 8130.3 (in The Movie Series Stardate system) must take place around January 15 in some year after 2283 (or a few weeks after January 15, if it is assumed that the alternate events depicted in STAR TREK caused Kirk to be born prematurely).

 Date inconsistencies in episodes